splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 =============================
 The Splunk Distribution of OpenTelemetry Collector relies on a variety of external :new-page:`dependencies <https://github.com/signalfx/splunk-otel-collector/network/dependencies>`.
 These dependencies are monitored by :new-page:`Dependabot <https://docs.github.com/en/code-security/supply-chain-security/configuring-dependabot-security-updates>`.
 Dependencies are :new-page:`checked daily <https://github.com/signalfx/splunk-otel-collector/blob/main/.github/dependabot.yml>` and associated pull requests are opened automatically.

 Upgrade to the :new-page:`latest release <https://github.com/signalfx/splunk-otel-collector/releases>` to ensure that you have the latest security updates.
-If a security vulnerability is detected for a dependency of this project, it may be due to one of the following reasons:
+If a security vulnerability is detected for a dependency of this project, it might be due to one of the following reasons:

 * You are running an older release.
 * A new release with the updates has not been released.